Fish and Ships

 Stockfish in Bavaria • History

-Hans Christian Küchelmann, 28 January 2025
+Hans Christian Küchelmann, 5 March 2025

 Stockfish drying on the Lofoten, Norway.
 Photo: Wikimedia Commons / Christoph Strässler

 Andreas Pehl, journalist from Bavaria researched traces of stockfish consumption traditions in Bavaria and created two radio podcasts.
-Part one is concerned with the history of stockfish imports and will be broadcasted on the 5th of March by the Bavarian radio station Bayerischer Rundfunk (Bayern 2) in the series “radioWissen”:
+Part one is concerned with the history of stockfish imports and has been broadcasted on the 5th of March by the Bavarian radio station Bayerischer Rundfunk (Bayern 2) in the series “radioWissen”:

 Der Stockfisch – Eine geschichtsträchtige Delikatesse